matuteiglesias/journal/content/Business/2025-05-12_Strategic_Planning_and_Productization_Transition.md

 - Discussed ethical building practices on open systems, emphasizing integrity and community contributions.
 - Explored the emotional journey of adapting personal values to leadership roles.
 - Proposed a framework for ethical knowledge infrastructure to support researchers.
-- Outlined a product strategy and executive transition plan for launching a researcher-oriented knowledge system.
+- Outlined a product [[strategy]] and executive transition plan for launching a researcher-oriented knowledge system.
 - Developed strategies for reactivating academic leads and reconnecting with mentors through structured narratives and email templates.
-- Planned a 4-week strategic reemergence for online presence and a short-term strategy for relaunching as an [[AI]] knowledge expert.
+- Planned a 4-week strategic reemergence for online presence and a short-term [[strategy]] for relaunching as an [[AI]] knowledge expert.
-- Created a project map for strategic planning and task organization.
+- Created a project map for [[strategic planning]] and task organization.

 ### Achievements
 - Clarified the legal and ethical considerations for productizing open-source projects.
-- Developed a comprehensive product launch strategy and executive plan.
+- Developed a comprehensive product launch [[strategy]] and executive plan.
 - Prepared actionable strategies for academic and professional reconnection.
-- Established a foundational project map for strategic planning.
+- Established a foundational project map for [[strategic planning]].

 ### Pending Tasks
 - Further refine the product launch plan with specific timelines and resources.
-- Continue developing content for online presence and networking strategies.
+- Continue developing content for online presence and [[networking]] strategies.